Boruch-Baum/emacs-w3m/README.md

 * `bb_view_url` <sub>[~~_pr #44~~_](https://github.com/emacs-w3m/emacs-w3m/pull/44)</sub>
   * remove duplicate code by replacing use of `w3m-view-this-url-1' with calls to w3m-goto-url{,-new-session}.

+## Branches now obsolete

+* `bb_xemacs_kill` <sub>[_pr #28_](https://github.com/emacs-w3m/emacs-w3m/pull/28)</sub>
+  * Remove support for xemacs.
+The upstream has not been in development for years, there doesn't seem to be a user-base, and I understand from the mailing list that it doesn't work anyway, so this will remove the cruft from the code-base.
+  * Performed independently upstream.

 ## Project README documentation